NickSam121/nuHDM-cosmo-sims/README.md

 1. b) Wittenburg et al 2023 have modified MUSIC in the source code, in order to include the negative values of the transfer function.
 Negative T(f) values will mean overdense regions become underdense, and since we work in log space, these will be undesirably neglected.
 The MUSIC file responsible for that is the src/plugins/transfer_camb.cc (lines 133-159).

 2. After the IC are generated, one needs to run PoR to actually perform the hydrodynamical simulations.
 There is a number of parameters one needs to pay attention.
 The ngridmax and npartmax usually are set to be equal.
-If ngridmax >> 2^lmax^3, then the .
+If ngridmax >> (2^lmin)^3, then the grid is oversized.
 This happens for instance in this movie (https://www.youtube.com/watch?v=6dDqgxzIuqg), when one can basically see the grid structure.
-This naturally increase the integration time and the simulation slows down.
-Therefore ngridmax=npartmax=(2^lmax)^3, if there is no SF.
+This naturally increases the integration time and the simulation slows down.
+Therefore, I have noticed thatit should be: 2^lmin < ngridmax=npartmax, but not (2^lmin)^3 << ngridmax! (if there is neither SF nor EFE).
+More particularly, if ngridmax is manually set to = 2,100,000, the: ngridmax - (2^lmin)^3 = 2,100,000 - 2,097,152 > 0 (but not >> 0).
+Last, also take into account this note by RAMSES: https://ramses-organisation.readthedocs.io/en/latest/wiki/Amr.html

+The best spatial resolution will be boxsize/(2**lmax) [boxsize units]

+Furthermore, for NO star-formation, the parameters are:
+&PHYSICS_PARAMS
+isothermal=.false.
+cooling=.true.
+g_star=1.6666D0
+n_star=0.1D0
+eps_star=0.0D0
+t_star=0.0d0 !this basically set the SF=0
+/

+IF one wants to activate SF:
+&PHYSICS_PARAMS
+cooling=.true.
+g_star=1.6666D0
+n_star=0.1D0
+eps_star=0.05d0
+t_star=3.0d0
+T2star = 1.0d4
+/

+&PHYSICS_PARAMS
+For SN feedback:
+yield = 0.1d0
+etaSN = 0.1d0
+rbubble = 150.0d0
+fek = 0.5d0
+/

+If movie=.true. , then:
+the movie_vars=1,1,0,0,0,0,0,0 mean:
+0: temp, 1: dens, 2: vx, 3: vy, 4: vz, 5: pres, 6: dm, 7: stars

+gnuplot!

+1. you need to specify in the aexp.c file how many outputs you have in your movie files (lines 19,20,24 and 38)
+2. you need to specify the boxlength in the rmviter.gp, where the plot is actually happening (line 37 the ’100’ in my file)
+3. in the rmvloop.gp you need to specify half the boxlength on line 34 and you can of course change other things there
+4. run ./aexp.c
+5. ./a.out
+6. gnuplot rmvloop.gp

+7 1.4 * (100000000 / 1e6) + 0.7 * (150000000 / 1e7)

 8. AHF convert end with error
    no mpi + makefile.config+ ahf_halos.c varies with model